elastic/elasticsearch-river-couchdb/README.md

 }
 ```

-Setting  `ctx._type` tells Elasitcsearch what type in the index to use.
+Setting  `ctx._type` tells Elasticsearch what type in the index to use.
 So if doc.type for a CouchDB changeset is "book" then Elasticsearch will
 index it as the "book" type.